-If you’ve spent the last several years becoming an amazing software developer, first let me just say that you’re awesome.
+If you’ve spent the last several years becoming an amazing product developer, first let me just say that you're awesome.
 There are very few people on the planet (by percentage) that can make a computer do what they want it to do.
-And while you may not consider yourself an expert, simply because you know others in front of you know more, the reality is that there are far more people behind you than in front of you.

 Great programming doesn't equal great sales